The Estate

 Delicious ripened grapes carefully handpicked and sorted, fall by gravity into the vats.

-In the dedicated thermo regulated vat, the grapes get to work and convert their sugar into alcohol (alcoholic fermentation).
-Pumping over (“remontage”) is applied following Bertrand Léon’s careful attention and directions.
-Tannins are softly extracted from the pips and color from the skins.
-Once this first fermentation is done, the wine (“vin de goutte”) is transferred to the barrels.
+In the dedicated thermoregulated vat, the grapes get to work and convert their sugar into alcohol (alcoholic fermentation); pumping over (remontage) is applied following our teams’ careful tutoring and directions: tannins are softly extracted from the pips and color from the skins.
+Once this first fermentation is done, the wine (vin de goutte) is transferred to the barrels.

 The remaining pulp, pips and skins are then pressed and their juice (“vin de presse”) is set aside in separate barrels.
 What happens to the “PPS” (pulp, pips and skins)?
 It is sent to the local distillery!
 As required by French law!

-Château Biac has this amazing particularity of being able to produce both red and white sweet wines on a very small “terroir”.
+Château Biac has this amazing particularity of being able to produce red, dry white and sweet white wines on a very small terroir

-Unlike for the red winemaking process, the Semillon and Sauvignon Blanc grapes are pressed straightaway after picking, but not before they have been checked once more for their ability to be properly “rotten”!
-One has to avoid “bad rot”.
-It can be white or reddish releasing awful sour smells!
 The grapes are pressed in a hydraulic horizontal press (unlike this wooden traditional one!).
-The pressing time is carefully monitored so as not to shock the grapes, rather to extract the juice gently over several hours.
+The pressing time is carefully monitored so as not to shock the grapes , and the juice is extracted gently over several hours..

 The juice is then placed into a vat, where overnight, it is maintained at low temperature which precipitates the remaining sediments (or “bourbes”) to the bottom.